Birds of Prey (2020 film): Filming

 Principal photography began in Los Angeles, California, in January 2019 under the working title Fox Force Five, a reference to a fictional television show of the same name mentioned in Pulp Fiction.
 Although filming had been expected to also take place in Atlanta and Savannah, Georgia, the entire shoot took place in Los Angeles after the production received a tax credit from California.
 Filming was expected to be completed by mid-April 2019.
 In February, Charlene Amoia joined the cast.
 Filming wrapped on April 15, 2019.

 Post-production

 Jay Cassidy and Evan Schiff served as editors, while Method Studios, Weta Digital, Luma Pictures, Image Engine, and Crafty Apes provided the visual effects for the film.
 In August 2019, Chad Stahelski served as a second unit director for reshoots, his company 87eleven having been already involved in developing the action scenes.
 Photography for the additional footage began on September 3, 2019.

-Costume concept artist Greg Hopwood released an exclusive look at Costume production art at San Diego Comic-Con in July 2019.

 Talking about the post-production process, Cathy Yan indicated that she "would have loved to have more control over the edit, but that's just kind of how it is.
 I don't know if there's a Cathy Yan cut out there, but I think for any filmmaker, all of us are in it because we want to express ourselves as wholly as possible.
 And to match what you ultimately see on screen with what's in our head".